cthoyt/rorio/README.md

 ORCID, this repository houses a script to convert the [Research Organization Registry (ROR)](https://ror.org) into an ontology of instances of organizations.

+The latest version can be downloaded at https://w3id.org/rorio/rorio.owl.

 ## Build

 Install the requirements and run `python build.py`